joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

     }
 }
 ```,
-caption: [A simplified code snippet of the Savings chain compiled to C\# code.]
+caption: [A code snippet of the Savings chain compiled to C\# code.]
 )<code:chain:compiled>

 We see here that the _Deposit_ column is compiled to a list of doubles.
 The computed and recursive columns are compiled to the `InterestAt` and `TotalAt` properties.
 Notice that the `TotalAt` property contains a recursive call to itself, and thus requires a base case.
 The computed column _Interest_ does not require a base case since it does not have a reference to itself.

 === Creating the model

 Now that we have the types for the structures, we can finally convert the compute graph to the code layout model.
 In order to do this we use a couple of steps, which we will cover in more detail in the subsections below.
 First, we introduce variables into the compute graph by using the references of the Compute Model and create the first iteration of the Code Layout Model.
-Then we iterate upon that model and refine and optimize it, making it more efficient and readable.
+Then we iterate upon that model and refine and optimise it, making it more efficient and readable.
 Finally, we emit the code layout model as code to the disk.

 ==== Variables
 The first step of the code layout model is the introduction of variables.
 Like we covered in @sec:trivial-compiler, the Excel compute model can be seen as one big expression that needs to be evaluated.
 However, as we saw, that would quickly become unreadable.
 As such, we need to introduce variables to make sense of the big sub-expressions.
 We also use variables to refer to the structures we created.

 In Excelerate, we use the _Formula Cells_ as reference points for the variables.
-In more precise terms, we start at the root of the Compute Graph, and work our way down the graph.
-Everytime we encounter a compute unit that is from a new cell, we begin constructing a new variable and put the old one in a _Let_ expression.
+In more precise terms, we start at a root of the Compute Graph, and work our way down the graph.
+Every time we encounter a compute unit that is from a new cell, we begin constructing a new variable and put the old one in a _Let_ expression.
 In other words, we recursively build a big expression of _Lets_.

-From there, we can mutate the whole compute model as one big expression: extract functions, optimize access logic, etc.
+From there, we can mutate the whole compute model as one big expression: extract functions, optimise access logic, etc.

 ==== Statements
-Afterward the optimizations, we need to convert the _Let_ expression to statements, since many programming languages do not support the _Let_ expression.
+After the optimisations, we need to convert the _Let_ expression to statements, since many programming languages do not support the _Let_ expression.
 As such, we employ a very simple algorithm that just converts every assignment in every _Let_ expression to a statement.
 The following code layout model would be transformed:

 ```
 DeclarationStatement z (Let y = 10